From shared systems to full control over their platform.

-But we didn't stop at infrastructure.
-We built an internal tool for customer service, set up their app store presence, and connected their energy data to trading and forecasting systems.
-Robert Tilmans, EasyEnergy's Scrum Master, saw the difference in his sprints: "It makes my life as Scrum Master a lot easier.
+The change went beyond infrastructure.
+An internal portal closed the gap for customer service, app store accounts put release control back in the team’s hands, and an energy data pipeline now feeds trading and forecasting in real time.
+Robert Tilmans, EasyEnergy’s Scrum Master, saw the difference in his sprints: "It makes my life as Scrum Master a lot easier.
 When something comes up, it gets picked up quickly."
 That speed came from removing the dependencies that had been slowing everyone down.

 See other cases